California attorney general investigating LA redistricting

 Martinez stepped down from the leadership job and apologized Monday, saying she was ashamed of her racially offensive language in the year-old recording.
 However, she did not resign her council seat.
 She announced Tuesday that “I need to take a leave of absence and take some time to have an honest and heartfelt conversation with my family, my constituents, and community leaders.”

-In emotional remarks at the meeting, Bonin said he was deeply wounded by the taped discussion.
+In emotional remarks at Tuesday’s meeting, Bonin said he was deeply wounded by the taped discussion.
 He lamented the harm to his young son and the fact that the city was in international headlines spotlighting the racist language.
 “I’m sickened by it,” he said, calling again for his colleagues’ resignations.

 “Los Angeles is going to heal,” he said at one point.
 “I want to lead with love.”